sktime/skbase/enhancement_proposals/sbep_1.md

 - `scikit-learn` style interface for representing objects (e.g., pretty printing and drawing a simple block representation in HTML)

-** DESIGN DECISION: Should we include a interface point for validating parameters?
+**DESIGN DECISION: Should we include a interface point for validating parameters?
-If we did this, we might have user-facing output that raises NotImplementedError if the users haven't defined non-public method that does the validation.**
+If we did this, we might have user-facing output that raises NotImplementedError if the users haven't defined non-public method that does the validation.
+This also might be something that falls just outside `skbase`.**

 `BaseObjects` should also follow certain design patterns and coding practices,
 including: